Each year boys and masters embark on trips interstate and overseas.

 The Modern Languages Department has for many years conducted exchange programmes – long and short-term – with partner schools in France, Italy and Germany.
 A similar relationship has now been set up with a school in Switzerland.

-In the last week of Term I each year, all Form I boys attend a camp at Myuna Bay, Lake Macquarie with a programme of outdoor activities including sailing, canoeing, abseiling and archery.
-Sport and Recreation staff are supported by masters from the School and Form V Peer Support leaders.
+Form I Camp aims to provide boys with the opportunity to foster new friendships and engage in a range of outdoor activities including sailing, canoeing, abseiling and archery.
+Qualified instructors are supported by masters from the School and Form V Peer Support leaders.
 Accommodation is in dormitory-style bunk beds.

 All Form IV boys not involved in the Cadet Promotions Course attend a camp on the Colo River in the last week of Term IV when more challenging outdoor activities such as trekking, kayaking and abseiling are undertaken.
 Boys share tents and cook for themselves.
 House Masters and some Form IV Tutors accompany the boys where possible.